rokath/trice/docs/Common.md

         For example "trice u -dry-run -v" is the same as "trice u -dry-run" but with more descriptive output.
         This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
-example: 'trice renew': Rebuild ID list from source tree, discard old IDs. subcommand 's|scan': Shows available serial ports)
+example: 'trice renew': Rebuild ID list from source tree, discard old IDs. sub-command 's|scan': Shows available serial ports)
-example: 'trice s': Show COM ports. subcommand 'sd|shutdown': Ends display server at IPA:IPP, works also on a remote mashine.
+example: 'trice s': Show COM ports. sub-command 'sd|shutdown': Ends display server at IPA:IPP, works also on a remote mashine.
   -ipa string
         IP address like '127.0.0.1'.
         You can specify this swich if you intend to use the remote display option to show the output on a different PC in the network.